 Current scientific evidence suggests that autism arises during early development and results in differences in brain structure, function, and connectivity.
-Those brain differences lead to differences in areas such as social behavior, learning, communication, sensory perception, and intellectual ability.
+Those brain differences may lead to challenges in areas such as social behavior, learning, communication, sensory perception, motor function, and intellectual ability.
 Over the course of the last decades, research has revealed that genes and environmental influences in early development are contributing factors.
-The biological mechanisms by which known gene variations may lead to autism by altering the underlying neural circuitry of the brain areas of active investigation.
+The biological mechanisms by which known gene variations may lead to autism by altering the underlying neural circuitry of the brain are areas of active investigation.
 These genetic variants are associated with several general functions in neurons (brain cells), including regulating when and how genes are expressed and the function of synapses, which are the points of connection and communication between neurons.

 However, much remains to be learned about the specific biological mechanisms that lead to autism and differences in cognition (including facial processing and emotion regulation), language development and communication, motor development, and sensory processing.
-More research is also needed to better understand how the presentation of autism differs across sex and gender.
-Additionally, studies on the relationship of common co-occurring mental and physical health conditions to autism are also needed, as are longitudinal studies to better understand the developmental trajectories of autism and co-occurring conditions.
+Research is needed to understand how biological differences lead to observed behaviors and how autistic individuals experience the world.
+More research is also needed to better understand how sex and gender impact the presentation of autism.
+Additionally, studies on the relationship of common co-occurring mental and physical health conditions, intellectual disability, and autism are also needed, as are longitudinal studies to better understand the developmental trajectories of autism and co-occurring conditions.
 Greater insight and understanding of these molecular, neurological, and developmental differences will allow for personalized, targeted interventions that can promote positive outcomes for all individuals on the autism spectrum across the lifespan.